OlegMishin/A500_8MB_ide/README.md

 # CLPD:
 In the design I used Microchip ATF1508 true 5V CPLD in 100 pin TQFP package.
 The source code is in verilog.
 Design tool - Quartus 13.0sp1.
+The below CPLD can be used in the project:
+ATF1508AS/ASV (TQFP-100) or EPM7128STC100/STI100 with speed grade up to 15ns(tested).
+Also 25ns should work(not yet tested).

 # RAM:
 The same as in ram68k project: KM416C4104AS-6 or KM416C4104C.
 Can be salvaged from 72pin SIMM modules.